mindsdb/mindsdb/mindsdb/integrations/handlers/autogluon_handler/README.md

 The Autogluon Python SDK can be found at [https://github.com/autogluon/autogluon](https://github.com/autogluon/autogluon).

 ## Example Usage

-CREATE ML_ENGINE autoglucon_engine FROM autogluon;

-SELECT *
-FROM mindsdb.models
-WHERE name='autogluconpredictor_8';

-SELECT m.quality
-FROM files.red_wine_quality AS t
-JOIN mindsdb.autogluconpredictor_7 AS m;

 To create an ML Engine with the new `autogluon` engine, you can use the following SQL command:

 ```sql